rchopra489/AITradingCrew/README.md

 - 💰 **Fundamental Analysis**: Financial ratios, analyst ratings, intrinsic value calculations
 - ⚡ **Final Trading Signal**: Clear Bullish/Neutral/Bearish recommendation with confidence levels

+### 🚀 Want to See This System in Action?

+For a deep dive into how this Agentic AI system works in practice and to see a real-world example of the analysis in action, check out my detailed [hands-on demonstration and implementation guide](https://ostiguyphilippe.medium.com/d53bbc54075f).
+This article walks through the complete process and shows you exactly how the AI agents collaborate to generate trading insights.

+---

 ## 🏗️ Architecture: How AI Agents Collaborate

 The system follows a sophisticated three-phase approach: